 The tile package must be downloaded or copied onto the device and can be located using an actual file path on the device or a path that is relative to the mobile map package.
 You must ensure that the tile package covers the areas required by your map area.
 The benefits of this option are that the mobile map package file will be smaller, the download time may be faster, and you can use the tile package in many different maps and apps.

-To use the tile package on your device you must set the referenceBasemapDirectory to the directory which contains the tile package.
-We recommend that you confirm that the tile package file, referenceBasemapFilename, exists on the device before running the AGSGenerateOfflineMapJob.
+To use the tile package on your device, you must set the referenceBasemapDirectory to the directory that contains the tile package.
+We recommend that you confirm that the tile package file, referenceBasemapFilename, exists on the device before running the GenerateOfflineMapJob.
 This job will add the tile package, as a basemap, to the offline map.

 If this tile package has a different spatial reference to your online map then the offline map will use the spatial of the tile package.

 If only want to take the operational layers offline you can programmatically exclude the basemap.
 To do this set the includeBasemap property to false.
 In this case the GenerateOfflineMapJob will not download any layers included as part of the map's basemap.
 This task will not use the local tile package, even if you have specified one.

 Live, online services are supported in offline maps.
 You can now take a map offline that has a mix of local on-device content as well as live, online service content (such as weather or traffic information).
 When network connectivity is available, your app users can utilize these live online services, but if there is no connection, users can keep working with their local content.

 A value of Include for OnlineOnlyServicesOption means that any data that cannot be taken offline will be accessed via the URL in the offline map.
 Choosing this option means that your offline map will retain all of the information from the original web map, but it will require a network connection and may require authentication.

 Typically, the updateMode on the GenerateOfflineMapParameters is set to syncWithFeatureServices.
 This mode allows you to synchronize any geodatabase changes with their online feature services.